rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.024.jpeg)

-**Sample Dialogue:** Once the rule settings are complete, you are now performing batch processing on multiple tank images in a clean and dirty state.
+ Once the rule settings are complete, you are now performing batch processing on multiple tank images in a clean and dirty state.
 After running the inspections, the AI model will perform inference on each image and subsequently trigger inspection results as Pass or Fail, depending on the tank’s condition.
 Inspections can be initiated by either setting MQTT topic triggers, which will perform inspections by receiving remote triggers, or by setting time-based intervals.
 Inspection interval settings can be set according to the business requirements; for example, tank inspections could be set to take place every 24 hours (in seconds) etc.

 **Note:** To avoid unexpected errors in the demo environment you are not actually triggering a new inspection in this demo.
 Instead in the next steps you will be showing the pre-loaded inspection results to the clients.